Can I Eat More Carbs if I Exercise on Keto?

 The ketogenic diet has exploded in popularity in the last decade.
-Many people following the keto diet often wonder how exercise impacts the low carb requires.
-“Can I Eat More Carbs if I Exercise on Keto?”, is a common question.
+Many people following the keto diet often wonder how exercise impacts the low-carb requirements.
+“Can I Eat More Carbs if I Exercise on Keto?” is a common question.

-One of the most difficult parts of the keto diet is sticking to you daily carb limit.
-This can even cause many people to fail to follow the diet for a long period of time.
+One of the most difficult parts of the keto diet is sticking to your daily carb limit.
+This can even cause many people to fail to follow the diet for a long period.
 The keto diet does require low carbs to keep the body in ketosis, but can exercise raise that daily carb limit?

 How the Keto Diet Works